-Winter is here, and while you’re bundling up in cozy sweaters and sipping hot cocoa, your dog might be feeling the chill in their own way.
-Cold weather can bring out some changes in your furry friend’s behavior that may seem odd or concerning.
-Don’t worry it’s completely normal!
+Winter is here.
+You are bundling up in cozy sweaters.
+Your dog might feel the chill in their own way.
+Cold weather can change your furry friend’s behavior.
+These changes may seem odd or concerning.
+Don’t worry, understanding dog cold weather behavior is completely normal!
+For more seasonal insight, see how cats and dogs can detect weather changes.

-Understanding these behaviors is key to keeping your dog comfortable, safe, and happy during the colder months.
-Let’s break down 7 common signs your dog might show in cold weather and how you can help them stay warm and cheerful.
+Understanding these behaviors is key.
+It keeps your dog comfortable, safe, and happy.
+This is especially true during colder months.
+Let’s break down 7 common signs your dog shows in cold weather.
+We will cover how you can help them stay warm and cheerful.
+A Waggle Pet Temperature Monitor can also help you keep tabs on their environment.

 1. Shivering or Trembling

-Ever seen your dog shivering like they’ve just come out of an ice bath?
+Have you seen your dog shivering like after an ice bath?
 That’s their body’s way of saying, “Hey, I’m freezing!”
-Dogs especially smaller breeds, those with short coats, or senior pups struggle to retain heat when it’s cold.
+Dogs struggle to retain heat when it’s cold.
+This includes smaller breeds.
+Also, those with short coats or senior pups struggle.

 How to Help: